Rooms highlight natural light with a calming, natural aesthetic. Photo courtesy Populus

 Studio Gang used low-carbon cement dotted with fly ash in the property’s construction.
 The fly ash reduces the concrete’s water demand and helps it flex better by removing friction in the concrete mixture.
 Guest room fixtures are designed to outlast the standard 10-year replacement window utilized by most high-end hotels, further cutting down the footprint of the property.

 Populus has a large photovoltaic solar panel array on its roof along with a heat recovery system that circuluates air throghout the property, cutting back on emissions related to heating and cooling.
-The building firm, Wildman Chalmers Design, utilized recycled elements inside the property whenever possible.
+The interior design firm, Wildman Chalmers Design, utilized recycled elements inside the property whenever possible.
 The most visible example are the wood panels lining ceilings throughout common spaces, all of which are sourced from repurposed ski area fencing.

 Most of the rooms are quite small — under 200 square feet — and that’s key to the mantra here.
 Johnson told me One you leave the main floor, the aesthtic is decidedly calming, designed as an oasis from the bustling urban streets outside.
 The second floor features a library and ample lounge space that serves well for laptop warriors, doubling as the hotel’s event space for small-scale gatherings.